kstenerud/concise-encoding/cte-specification.md

 Comments may be placed before or after any object.
 Any number of comments may occur in a row.
 A parser is free to preserve or discard comments.

-A comment begins with a `#` character and terminates at the next carriage return (U+000D) or newline (U+000A).
-It is considered good form to put a space between the `#` character and the actual comment.
+A comment begins with a `#` character followed by a space (U+0020), and terminates at the next carriage return (U+000D) or newline (U+000A).
+Comment contents may contain any printable or non-linebreaking whitespace UTF-8 characters.

-If a parser wishes to preserve comments, the contents of a comment are everything between the `#` and the carriage return or newline, except that if the first character following the comment initiator (`#`) is a space (U+0020), it is discarded.
-All subsequent spaces (including leading spaces) are preserved.
+If a parser wishes to preserve comments, the contents of a comment are everything between the `# ` (# space) sequence and the carriage return or newline.
+All whitespace after the comment initiator `# ` should be preserved.

 Example: